Lipschitz and path isometric embeddings of metric spaces: Old and new results

-In 1954 John Nash showed that any Riemannian manifold can be seen as a $C^1$ sub-manifold of the Euclidean space.
-Namely, for any $n$-dimensional Riemannian manifold $(M,g)$, there exists a $C^1$ sub-manifold $N$ of the $(2 n +1)$-dimensional Euclidean space $\mathbb E^{2 n +1}$ such that $N$, endowed with the restriction of the Euclidean Riemannian tensor, is $C^1$ equivalent to $(M,g)$.
-Two Riemannian manifolds $(M_1,g_1)$ and $(M_2,g_2)$ are considered $C^1$ equivalent if there exists a $C^1$ diffeomorphism $f:M_1\to M_2$ such that the pulled back tensor $f^*g_2$ equals $g_1$.
+In 1954 John Nash showed that any Riemannian manifold can be seen as a $C^1$ submanifold of some Euclidean space.
+Namely, for any $n$-dimensional Riemannian manifold $(M,g)$, there exists a $C^1$ submanifold $N$ of the $(2 n +1)$-dimensional Euclidean space $\mathbb E^{2 n +1}$ such that $N$, endowed with the restriction of the Euclidean Riemannian tensor, is $C^1$ equivalent to $(M,g)$.
+Two Riemannian manifolds $(M_1,g_1)$ and $(M_2,g_2)$ are considered $C^1$ equivalent if there exists a $C^1$ diffeomorphism $f:M_1\to M_2$ such that the pull-back tensor $f^*g_2$ equals $g_1$.
 In Riemannian geometry, a $C^1$ map $f$ between two Riemannian manifolds $(M_1,g_1)$ and $(M_2,g_2)$ with the property that

-is a $C^1$ equivalence is said `isometric embedding'.
+is a $C^1$ equivalence is called an `isometric embedding'.
 However, in the present paper we will avoid such a term for the reason that the notion of isometric embedding is different in the setting of metric spaces.
 Indeed, let $d_{g_1}$ and $d_{g_2}$ be the distance functions on $M_1$ and $M_2$, respectively, induced by $g_1$ and $g_2$, respectively.
-Then the fact that $f:(M_1,g_1)\to(M_2,g_2)$ is a `Riemannian' isometric embedding does not imply that $f:(M_1,d_{g_1})\to(M_2,d_{g_2})$ is an isometric embedding of the metric space $(M_1,d_{g_1})$ into the metric space $(M_2,d_{g_2})$, i.e., it is not true in general that
+Then the fact that $f:(M_1,g_1)\to(M_2,g_2)$ is a Riemannian `isometric embedding' does not imply that $f:(M_1,d_{g_1})\to(M_2,d_{g_2})$ is an isometric embedding of the metric space $(M_1,d_{g_1})$ into the metric space $(M_2,d_{g_2})$, i.e., it is not true in general that

 However, an elementary but important consequence of having a Riemannian isometric embedding is that the length of paths is preserved.
-In other words, Nash Theorem can be restated saying that any Riemannian manifold can be path isometrically embedded into some Euclidean space.
+In other words, Nash's theorem can be restated as saying that any Riemannian manifold can be path isometrically embedded into some Euclidean space.

 \begin{definition}[Path isometric embedding] A map $f:X\to Y$ between two metric spaces $X$ and $Y$ is called a {\em path isometric embedding} if it is a topological embedding, i.e., a homeomorphism onto its image, and, for all curves $\gamma\subset X$, one has